DigitalPublishingToolkit/Money-Lab-Reader/docs/3_2-Weber.md

 of a private market where units of complementary currencies could be sold at a discount against official currency.
-The disadvantage of such a restriction is that the lack of ability to get out of the currency can deter potential users to get in in the first place.
+The disadvantage of such a restriction is that the lack of ability to get out of the currency can deter potential users to get in, in the first place.
 The concept of Bitcoin is different.
 Based on a unit of account without any stable reference towards another currency or some sort of backing, its supply is subject to an arbitrary upper limit to be reached over time.
 When the